 - Current smoker OR has quit within the last 15 years

 - Must have seen a primary care physician within the last year

-- Should be showing no sign of respiratory/breathing issues
+- Should be asymptomatic or showing no signs or symptoms of lung cancer or respiratory/breathing issues

 What preparation is required before the CT Lung Screening scan?